Marcelo Ramos Motta: Early life

-Thelema
+Career

 Motta's first contact with Thelema was through John Symonds' book biography of Aleister Crowley, The Great Beast.
 Motta saw many connections between the Law of Thelema and parts of his initiations at FRA, but he had never previously heard about Thelema or Aleister Crowley.
 Furthermore, the book gave him some serious doubts about Crowley's initiations.
 After asking P. Krumm-Heller about the subject, Motta received from him considerable material about Thelema and Crowley, readings that completely changed Motta's opinion about Crowley and his methods and philosophy.
-Later, in the USA, P. Krumm-Heller introduced Motta to Karl Germer, leader of Ordo Templi Orientis at that time.
+Later, in the US, P. Krumm-Heller introduced Motta to Karl Germer, leader of Ordo Templi Orientis at that time.

+Society Ordo Templi Orientis

 Returning to Brazil in 1962, Motta translated and published Crowley's Liber Aleph and wrote Calling the Children of the Sun, the first Thelemic writing published in Brazil (later this work was suppressed by Motta himself for fear of political repercussions).
 From this year to 1987, Motta, as a member of A∴A∴ had numerous students under his tutelage.
 Karl Germer died in 1962, and in 1969, Grady McMurtry assumed control of O.T.O. based on his letters of "emergency authorization" given to him by Crowley.

+Motta established his own O.T.O. called Society Ordo Templi Orientis in Brazil and elsewhere.
+Motta's pupils included the Brazilian celebrity novelist Paulo Coelho.

 In 1975, Motta published "The Commentaries of AL", as The Equinox, Volume V, Number 1.
 This book was published by Samuel Weiser, Inc., and contained commentaries on The Book of The Law written by Aleister Crowley and by Motta himself.
-He also used this book to announce his claim to be the Outer Head of the Order (O.H.O.) of O.T.O..
+He also used this book to announce his claim to be the Outer Head of the Order (O.H.O.) of O.T.O.
 This claim was rejected by U.S. court in 1978, when Motta unsuccessfully sued for ownership of Crowley's copyrights.
 The case was finally rejected on appeal in 1985.